What Unethical Breeding Has Done To Bulldogs

 We’ve bred Bulldogs to be extreme; we shortened their snouts and legs, increased the size of their skull, and of yes, we’ve even made their underbite a desirable feature.
 But when it comes to the welfare of the breed itself we need to ask ourselves: what has unethical breeding done to Bulldogs?

-Bulldogs Are Increasing in Popularity Despite Health Concerns
+Bulldogs Are Increasing in Popularity, Despite Prominent Health Concerns

-Despite numerous health concerns they’ve gained a lot of popularity amongst dog owners rising from the 16th most popular AKC registered breed in 2003 to number 5 in 2014.
-Bulldogs make wonderful companions, they’re generally laid back and easy going.
-But unfortunately for the Bulldog they’re plagued with numerous health concerns which leave many loving owners heartbroken.
+Despite numerous health concerns they’ve gained a lot of popularity amongst dog owners, rising from the 16th most popular AKC registered breed in 2003 to number 5 in 2014.
+And while Bulldogs make wonderful companions personality wise, the numerous health problems that plague the breed have left many owners heartbroken.

-To many they’re an adorable barrel chested companion, to others they’re the poster child for what’s gone wrong with dog breeding.
+To some the Bulldog is an adorable barrel chested companion, to others they’re the poster child for what’s gone wrong with dog breeding.

 The Original Bulldog Was Quite Athletic